Female Autism Test

 Autism Spectrum Quotient, AQ-10 Test

-This brief self-report screener is used to identify whether an adult may show traits associated with autism spectrum conditions.
-The Autism Spectrum Quotient (AQ-10) provides a rapid, structured set of prompts to support initial clinical decision-making and determine whether a more comprehensive assessment may be indicated.
+The Autism Spectrum Quotient (AQ-10) is a brief, validated self-report screener used to identify whether an adult may show traits associated with autism spectrum conditions.
+Developed by Sally Wheelwright and Simon Baron-Cohen, it provides a rapid, structured set of prompts to support initial clinical decision-making and determine whether a more comprehensive assessment may be indicated.
+It is widely used in clinical and research settings as an efficient, low-barrier first step toward greater self-understanding — and serves as a trusted female autism test for women who suspect their difficulties may be connected to unidentified ASD.

 Author: Sally Wheelwright, Simon Baron-Cohen